ateucher/lutz/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+There is one reverse Suggests: weathercan.
+I checked it with lutz 0.3.0 and there were no issues